 A Psycho-educational Group is a specific type of group therapy that focuses on educating clients about their particular disorders and the ways that they can cope with problems related to their disorder.

 Many psycho-educational groups consist of members that all share the same diagnosis.
 In other groups, members may have very different diagnoses, and the educational focus is on practical life skills such as living within a community or accepting rules.

-Psycho-education groups have a trained professional acting as the group leader with high involvement in the group activity.
-This type of group therapy works well for mental health issues but has been found to also work well for drug and alcohol treatment.
+Psycho-education groups have trained professional acting as the group leader with high involvement in the group activity.
+This type of group therapy works well for mental health issues but has also worked well for drug and alcohol treatment.

 One of the goals of Psycho-education groups is to provide support and direction for understanding the problem issues, and how to minimize their impact now and in the future.

 Common issues for discussion in Psycho-education Group Therapy for substance abuse can include:

 - Types of Addictions

 While this list only offers suggestions for discussion, it is up to the group members and group leader to identify the topics that will be best suited for each individual group.